venkata-rahul07/CIS641-HW2-Murarisetty/README.md

 I am graduated in electronics and Communication Engineering.
 I have some what coding language.
 I want to upgrade my programming skills.
-I my masters i want to develop a Webdevelopment Applications.
+In my masters i want to develop a Webdevelopment Applications.